-The fee charged by the Police Department for conducting fingerprint-based criminal record background checks shall be \$100.
-A portion of the fee, as specified in MGL c.
-6, § 172B 1/2, shall be deposited into the Firearms Fingerprint Identity Verification Trust Fund, and the remainder of the fee may be retained by the Town for costs associated with the administration of the fingerprinting system.
+The fee chargecharged by the Police Department for conducting fingerprint-based criminal record background checks shall be \$100.
+A portion of the fee, as specified in Mass.
+General Laws ChapterMGL c.
+6, Section § 172B 1/2, shall be deposited into the Firearms Fingerprint Identity Verification Trust Fund, and the remainder of the fee may be retained by the Town for costs associated with the administration of the fingerprinting system.